Summer Nights (Rascal Flatts song): Critical reception

 Matt Bjorke of Roughstock said that the song was "light hearted" and "feel-good" and would appeal to Rascal Flatts' fans, but said that he did not think that it would be well received by those who dislike the band's mainstream sound.
 Mandi Byerly of Entertainment Weekly said that the song sounded like it came from the High School Musical soundtrack.

+Other versions

+Rascal Flatts re-recorded the song with Ashley Cooke on their 2025 album Life Is a Highway: Refueled Duets.

 Chart performance

 "Summer Nights" debuted at number 57 on the Billboard Hot Country Songs chart dated for April 18, 2009, based on unsolicited airplay received while their then-current single "Here Comes Goodbye" was climbing the charts.
 "Summer Nights" held this position for two weeks before falling from the charts.
-It re-entered at number 53 on the same chart dated for May 16, 2009, and entered Top 40 at number 30 two weeks later.
+It re-entered at number 53 on the same chart dated for May 16, 2009, and entered the Top 40 at number 30 two weeks later.
 The song peaked at number 2 on the U.S. Billboard Hot Country Songs chart.
 The song did peak at number one on the Canadian country charts.